IMPERIAL VALLEY COLLEGE

 This policy does not apply to:

-A complaint must be initiated within twenty (20) instructional days of the alleged act or decision.
-If the alleged circumstance or act occurs during the last twenty (20) instructional days of the Spring semester, the complaint must be made prior to the end of the third Friday of the Fall semester.
+A grievance must be initiated within twenty (20) instructional days of the alleged act or decision.
+If the alleged circumstance or act occurs during the last twenty (20) instructional days of the Spring semester, the grievance must be made prior to the end of the third Friday of the Fall semester.

-If a mutually satisfactory understanding has not been reached with the other person, the student may, within five (5) instructional days, present the complaint to the immediate supervisor.
+Step 2 If a mutually satisfactory understanding has not been reached with the other person, the student may, within five (5) instructional days, present the student grievance to the immediate supervisor.

-If, within ten (10) days, the grievance is not resolved informally, or the student is not satisfied with the resolution recommended by the supervisor, or if the supervisor does not respond timely a student may submit a student grievance form to the Vice President for Academic Services regarding academic matters or the Dean of Student Affairs & Enrollment Services regarding non-academic matters.
+If, within ten (10) days, the grievance is not resolved informally, or the student is not satisfied with the resolution recommended by the supervisor, or if the supervisor does not respond timely a student may submit a student grievance form to the Vice President for Academic Services regarding academic matters or Dean of Student Affairs & Enrollment Services regarding non-academic matters.

-The Vice President for Academic Services or the Dean of Student Affairs & Enrollment Services will respond in writing to the complaint within ten (10) instructional days of receipt of complaint.
+The Vice President for Academic Services or the Dean of Student Affairs & Enrollment Services will respond in writing to the grievance within ten (10) instructional days of receipt of the grievance form.

-If a student is not satisfied with the decision made by the Vice President for Academic Services or the Vice President for Student Services or the Dean of Student Affairs & Enrollment Services, a student may request a hearing within five (5) instructional days of that decision (forms are available in the Student Affairs Office and on the back of the Handbook for Student Lead.
+If a student is not satisfied with the decision made by the Vice President for Academic Services, Vice President of Student Services, or the Dean of Student Affairs & Enrollment Services, a student may request a hearing within five (5) instructional days of that decision (forms are available in the Student Affairs Office and on the back of the Handbook for Student Lead.